Section 07: Probability & Statistics

 If a randomly selected item is defective, what’s the probability it came from Machine A?

-In a population with 5% prevalence:
+In a population with a 5% base rate:

 Homework